oscarchankalung/Markdown-Previewer-Pure/README.md

 # Markdown-Previewer-Pure

 A website that previews markdown.
+This website is intensionally written using pure JavaScript and object prototypes.
+I try to apply React concepts like component and state.
+With this in mind, it would be relatively easy to convert this into React.

 ## Requirements